The functional equation of the smoothing transform: Endogeny and the smoothing transformation

-Even if $W^{(\alpha)} = 0$ a.s., an endogeneous fixed point may exist.
-Namely, under suitable conditions, the limits of the Seneta-Heyde normed version of $W^{(\alpha)}_n$, see \cite{BK1997} and \cite{HS2009}, are endogeneous fixed points.
-Furthermore, Biggins and Kyprianou \cite[p.\,623f.]{BK2005} showed that if $m'(\alpha)=0$, under additional moment conditions, the so-called derivative martingale converges a.s.\ to a non-degenerate random variable $\partial W^{(\alpha)}$ which is an endogenous fixed point.
-In both these situations the fixed points must have infinite mean, which follows from the next Proposition.
+Even if $W^{(\alpha)} = 0$ a.s., so that the martingale generates a null RTP, there may be nonnull endogenous RTP.
+Under suitable conditions, the limit of the Seneta--Heyde normed version of $W^{(\alpha)}_n$ (see~\cite{BK1997} and~\cite{HS2009}) will give a nonnull endogenous RTP.
+Furthermore, if $m'(\alpha)=0$, under additional moment conditions, the so-called derivative martingale converges a.s.\ to a nondegenerate random variable $\partial W^{(\alpha )}$ which again gives a nonnull RTP; see~\cite{BK2005}, page~623f.
+In fact, we will show that under~\eqref{eq:A1}--\eqref{eq:E} there is always a~nonnull endogenous RTP.